Sara01-s/vecs/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-Orinally writen by Sara San Martín, 2025.
+Originally written by Sara San Martín, 2025.